sasabosnic/rgz/pass.md

+**WARNING** This shell script uses parts of OpenSSL/LibreSSL, which are intended for testing purposes only. **You may loose your passwords.** Use it at your own risk.

+---

 "zOMG!
 This is AWESOME!
 Great job, going to set this up first thing in the morning. &#x1F495;" <div class="quote"><a href="https://mobile.twitter.com/h3artbl33d/status/983827387409403904"><img src="/avatars/h3artbl33d.jpeg"